-''' L6004U: Missing library member in member list for clibrary>.
-L6005U: Extra characters on end of member list for <library>. '''
+L6005U: Extra characters on end of member list for <library>.

-'''

 L6007U: Could not recognize the format of file <filename>.

-'''

-The linker can recognize object files in ELF and AOF formats, and library files in AR and ALF formats.
+The linker can recognize object files in the ELF format, and library files in AR formats.
 The specified file is either corrupt, or is in a file format that the linker cannot recognize.

-'''

-L6008U: Could not recognize the format of member <mem> from >.

-'''
+The file could be a AOF or ALF format which was produced by SDT.
+These file formats became deprecated in RVCT 2.1 and obsolete in 2.2.

-The linker can recognize library member objects written in ELF and AOF file formats.
-The specified library member is either corrupt, or is written in a file format that the linker cannot recognize.
+L6008U: Could not recognize the format of member <mem> from <lib>.
+The linker can recognize library member objects in the ELF file format.
+The specified library member is either corrupt, or is in a file format that the linker cannot recognize.
+The file could be a AOF or ALF format which was produced by SDT.
+These file formats became deprecated in RVCT 2.1 and obsolete in 2.2.

-'''

-L6009U: File <filename> : Endianness mismatch.
+''' L6009U: File <filename> : Endianness mismatch.

-'''

 The endianness of the specified file/object did not match the endianness of the other input files.
-The linker can handle input of either big endian or little endian objects in a single link step, but not a mixed input of some big and some little endian objects.
+The linker can handle input of either big endian or little endian objects in a single link step, but not a mixed input of some big and some little endian objects. '''

-'''

-L6010U: Could not reopen stderr to file <filename>.
+L6010U: Could not reopen stderr to file <filename>: <reason>.

-'''

 An file I/O error occurred while reading /opening/writing to the specified file.

-'''

 L6011U: Invalid integer constant : <number>.

-'''